JaneHQ1/Predicting-Stroke-Severity-from-Computed-Tomography-Images/README.md

 Hello Everyone!
-I divided our GUI part to be 3 tasks:
+I divided our GUI part to be 4 tasks:
 1. plot x axis view in Matplotlib
 2. plot y axis view in Matplotlib
 3. Embed matplotlib graphs into Tkinter.
+4. Load the dicom to GUI

 I'm now trying to figure our how to plot x and y axis view.
 Tenzin will do the embedding part.